 Also, neither the Czech Bonds Act nor the Czech Insolvency Act contain express provisions as to whether, following the Commencement of Insolvency Proceedings, Declaration of Insolvency, Declaration of Bankruptcy or issuance of a Preliminary Injunction, cash flows from the Eligible Assets in the Cover Pool will become part of the Cover Pool (before the Mortgage Estate is created) or Mortgage Estate (after the Mortgage Estate is created) and, thus, ring-fenced from the Issuer's General Insolvency Estate or not.
-There are plausible arguments that, for instance, by way of analogy with Section 205 of the Czech Insolvency Act, cash flows received from the Eligible Assets after the Mortgage Estate is created should be ring-fenced from the Issuer's General Insolvency Estate is created should be ring-fenced from the Issuer's General Insolvency Estate.
+There are plausible arguments that, for instance, by way of analogy with Section 205 of the Czech Insolvency Act, cash flows received from the Eligible Assets after the Mortgage Estate is created should be ring-fenced from the Issuer's General Insolvency Estate.
 Yet, this is not expressly set out in the applicable laws and an insolvency administrator could seek to exclude such cash flows from the Mortgage Estate.
 Also, cash flows received from the Eligible Assets before the Mortgage Estate is created will not become part of the Cover Pool.
 Although it may be possible to argue that cash collections received before the Mortgage Estate is created should constitute part of the Cover Pool, and later the Mortgage Estate, in particular if such cash collections are retained by the Issuer in separate and clearly designated accounts, such argument is more likely to be challenged by the insolvency administrator or other creditors.

 The Cover Pool (before the Mortgage Estate is created) and Mortgage Estate (after the Mortgage Estate is created) is administered by the insolvency administrator (in Czech, insolvenční správce) who has the sole responsibility of running the Cover Pool (before the Mortgage Estate is created) and Mortgage Estate (after the Mortgage Estate is created) in the Issuer's insolvency proceedings.
 A separate insolvency administrator for the Cover Pool (before the Mortgage Estate is created) and Mortgage Estate (after the Mortgage Estate is created) could theoretically be appointed at the discretion of the insolvency court if the insolvency court comes to conclusion that a person with expertise is required.
 The Czech Covered Bondholders are not entitled to give any instructions to the insolvency administrator.
-The insolvency administrator has an obligation to administer the Cover Pool (before the Mortgage Estate is created) and of the Issuer's creditors.
-The insolvency administrator has an obligation to administer the Cover Pool (before the Mortgage Estate is created) and mortgage Estate is created) and Mortgage Estate is created) and Mortgage Estate is created.

-created) with professional care.
+The insolvency administrator must uphold the common interest of all of the Issuer's creditors.
+The insolvency administrator has an obligation to administer the Cover Pool (before the Mortgage Estate is created) and Mortgage Estate (after the Mortgage Estate is created) with professional care.
 The primary task of the insolvency administrator in respect of the Cover Pool (before the Mortgage Estate is created) and Mortgage Estate (after the Mortgage Estate is created) will be either (i) to collect proceeds from the Mortgage Loans as the maturity of the principal and interest payments under the Mortgage Loans remain generally unaffected by the Commencement of Insolvency Proceedings, the Declaration of Insolvency or the Declaration of Bankruptcy, or (ii) to sell the Mortgage Loans to a third party.
 Any statutory restrictions on the assignment of the Mortgage Loans to another creditor must however be followed.
 However, contractual provisions restricting the Issuer from assigning the Mortgage Loans to a third party shall not apply to a sale within bankruptcy proceedings which follow a Declaration of Bankruptcy.